TomerTTB/Atera/README.md

 **GitHub Actions:**
 The project holds a '.yml' file and supports remote running using GitHub Actions.
-A customer with no dev environment can run the tests.
+A customer with no dev environment can run the tests using Actions --> Playwright Tests.
+A Playwright report is generated under Artifacts.

 <br>